-Total deposits remained at \$3.1 billion at the end of the first quarter 2024 and the end of fourth quarter 2023.
-The \$58.4 million decrease in interest bearing demand deposits and the \$25.2 million decrease in non-interest bearing demand deposits in the first quarter 2024 were offset by an increase in time deposits of \$76.9 million primarily due to remix in higher yielding deposit categories as customers are anticipating rates to decrease and are maximizing their own returns.
-Brokered certificate of deposit accounts ("CDs") increased by \$55 million, and senior borrowings remained relatively flat at \$269.4 million in the first quarter 2024 compared to \$271.0 million at the end of the fourth quarter 2023.
+Total deposits remained flat at \$3.1 billion at the end of the first quarter 2024 and the end of fourth quarter 2023.
+The \$58.4 million decrease in interest bearing demand.
+Time deposits and the \$25.2 million decrease in non-interest bearing demand deposits in the first quarter 2024 were offset increased by an increase in time deposits of \$76.9 million \$100.9 million primarily due to remix in into higher yielding deposit categories categories.
+Weighted average yield on time deposits increased to 4.25% from 2.14% as customers are anticipating rates to decrease and are maximizing their own returns. of the fourth quarter 2023.
+Brokered certificate of deposit accounts ("CDs") CDs increased by \$55 million, and senior \$73.1 million compared to year end.
+Interest bearing demand deposits decreased \$64.9 million at a weighted average yield of 1.39% compared to 1.33% as of the fourth quarter 2023.
+Non-interest bearing demand deposits decreased \$16.6 million compared to the fourth quarter 2023.
+Senior borrowings remained relatively flat at \$269.4 million increased \$58.3 million to \$329.3 million in the first second quarter 2024 compared to \$271.0 million at the end of the fourth quarter 2023.